vndlgd/Lyrics-Generator/README.md

 - **API Integration:** Consider integrating with a dedicated API for fetching song lyrics to ensure stability and reliability in the lyrics retrieval process.
 - **Enhanced Text Cleaning:** Implement more advanced text cleaning techniques using regex to handle a wider range of patterns and improve the quality of generated lyrics.
-- **Advanced Generation Techniques:** Explore advanced generation techniques beyond Markov chains, such as LSTM and recurrent networks, to enhance the quality and variability of generated lyrics.
+- **Advanced Generation Techniques:** Explore advanced generation techniques beyond Markov chains to enhance the quality and variability of generated lyrics.

 ## Usage